Multi Task Inverse Reinforcement Learning for Common Sense Reward: Introduction

-The challenge in deriving a useful reward function, even when IRL successfully imitates the expert, highlights an important distinction between this work and prior works on IRL.
-Typically, in IRL, the reward serves as a means to an end, i.e., to imitate the expert, and has close connections to the discriminator in Generative Adversarial Networks (GANs)~\cite{ho2016generative,finn2016connection}.
-In contrast, this work focuses on the reward itself.
-Our main question is ``will a \emph{new} agent trained from scratch with our cs-reward gain the designed behavior?"
+An important distinction between this work and most prior works on IRL is that we are interested in the reward function itself, while in most cases the reward serves as a tool to imitate the expert.
+One intuitive explanation as to why IRL fails to learn a useful reward is its strong connections with the discriminator in Generative Adversarial Networks (GANs)~\cite{finn2016connection,ho2016generative}.
+In the ideal case, the GAN discriminator converges to a non-informative constant function.
+Our main question is ``will a \emph{new} agent trained from scratch with our cs-reward gain the designed behavior?''.

 We aim to address this challenge by leveraging our previous assumptions about the reward structure.
 Specifically, we utilize multi-task IRL to learn a task-independent shared cs-reward.
-We term our approach MT-CSIRL.
+We name our approach MT-CSIRL.
 Intuitively, this allows us to combine information from multiple different experts to avoid learning task-specific behavior and spurious correlations.
 This directs the learned reward to emphasize the underlying shared common-sense reward.

-We experiment on the Meta-world benchmark \cite{yu2019meta} using two simple common-sense rewards we designed.
-We show that even in this simple scenario IRL fails to learn a useful reward and show the importance of multi-task learning over a variety of tasks to learn a useful and transferable reward.
+To show the potential of our proposed disentanglement, we designed two simple synthetic common sense rewards on Meta-world benchmark \cite{yu2020meta}.
+We show that even in this simple scenario IRL fails to learn a useful reward and demonstrates the importance of multi-task learning over various tasks to learn a useful and transferable reward.

-To conclude, one important contribution is the disentanglement of the reward into the task-specific and task-independent components, formulating the common-sense reward.
+To conclude, one important contribution of our work is the proposed disentanglement of the reward into the task-specific and task-independent components, formulating the common-sense reward.
 This formulation has many important advantages.
-First, we can easily combine information from different tasks.
-Second, it allows us to inject prior knowledge on what each expert is trying to achieve, instead of inferring this from observations as well.
-Finally, the learned cs-reward can easily be transferred to new unseen tasks.
-Another contribution is designing a simple MTL approach to learn the cs-reward from expert demonstrations, and evaluating it empirically.
-Finally, our experiments indicate that training on a wide variety of different tasks is a key component in learning the cs-reward.
+First, we can easily combine information from different tasks, which we show plays a key role in learning useful reward functions.
+Second, the learned cs-reward can efficiently be transferred to new tasks.
+Another important contribution is showing empirically that IRL training might fail to learn a proper reward, despite successfully imitating the expert.
+We then demonstrate how multi-task learning can play an important role in overcoming this difficulty.
+Our code is available at: \url{https://github.com/netaglazer/irl-mtl_cs}